Anthèmes

 Andrew Gerzso has for many years been the composer’s chief collaborator on works involving live electronics and the two men regularly discuss their work together.
 He describes the way in which all the nuances in this nucleus of works were examined in the studio in order to find out which elements could be electronically processed and differentiated.
 As a result, the process of expanding these works is based not only on abstract structural considerations (such as the questions as to how it may be possible to use electronic procedures to spatialize and to merge or separate specific complexes of sound),but also on concrete considerations bound up with performing practice: in a word, on the way in which the instrument’s technical possibilities may be developed along figurative lines.

 IMHO, it is quite clear that the electroacoustic is limited to “dress” the instrumental part, albeit with effects well made.
 Anthème II is not a real electroacoustic composition and even a revision of the original.
 But it’s really helpful to students.
-See also this good page from IRCAM with links to all versions with patches and other material for Mac (see “Other version(s)” on page).
+See also this good page from IRCAM: Anthème & Anthème II and this one with Max patches.

 From You Tube, Anthèmes before and after